srotya/linea/README.md

 Linea is a framework, it's not an end-product in itself i.e. you can't run a Linea cluster by itself.
 It's like dropwizard, spring framework, vert.x etc. therefore there is no multi-tenancy or resource sharing support.
 The deployment mechanism is responsible for resource multi-tenancy similar to microservices.

-## Components

-`Event`: Linea's version of a Storm Tuple

-`Bolt`: Custom code to execute

-`BoltExecutor`: Operates a collection of Bolt instances in parallel

-`Router`: Responsible for Routing events to the correct bolt instance across workers

-`Acker`: A special Bolt that uses GROUPBY Routing Type

-`ROUTING_TYPE`: Linea's version of Storm Grouping

-`Columbus`: A gossip based worker discovery service